[Last update published: June 2024]

 Statistics

-According to Eurostat's Migration and migrant population statistics, as of 1 January 2022 there were 190 400 third-country nationals (TCNs) living in Finland, representing 3.4% of the total population, and another 102 900 EU citizens (representing 1.9%).
+According to Eurostat's Migration and migrant population statistics, as of 1 January 2023, there were about 214 700 third-country nationals (TCNs), representing 3.9% of the population, and another 106 000 EU citizens (1.9%) living in Finland at the time.

 In 2021, 35.8% of permits were issued for work, 33.3% for family reunification, and 17.4% for study purposes, according to the European Migration Network (EMN)’s 2022 country factsheet for Finland.
 In terms of naturalisation, 5 400 TCNs received Finnish citizenship in 2021, as opposed to 6 442 and 7 886 in 2020 and 2019, respectively.
 Other detailed statistical data is available in the EMN 2022 country factsheet for Finland, with insights on the age and gender of TCNs, most common types of residence permits issued and international protection statistics.

-By October 2023, Finland had welcomed a total of 62 515 non-EU citizens who had fled the war against Ukraine and were under temporary protection – see monthly updates in the numbers of temporary protection beneficiaries on Eurostat.
+By the end of March 2024, Finland had welcomed a total of 60 855 non-EU citizens who had fled the war against Ukraine and were under temporary protection – see monthly updates in the numbers of temporary protection beneficiaries on Eurostat.

 Integration strategy